 Types of sleep apnea

 There are three types of sleep apnea: obstructive, central, and mixed.
-Obstructive is the most common type of sleep apnea, according to the American Sleep Apnea Association.
+Obstructive sleep apnea is a common type of sleep apnea.
 Obstructive sleep apnea is the result of a blockage in the airway, usually resulting when the soft tissue in the rear of the throat collapses and causes the airway to close during sleep.
 Central sleep apnea is a disorder in which the brain “forgets” to tell the respiratory muscles to breathe.
 Mixed apnea is a combination of the two.

 Symptoms of sleep apnea

 Symptoms of sleep apnea include heavy snoring accompanied by long pauses followed by choking or gasping during sleep.
 Someone who suffers sleep apnea might occasionally wake up with a choking or gasping sensation, or with a sore or dry throat.
 She might struggle with daytime sleepiness, no matter how much time she spends in bed.
 Sleep apnea may cause morning headaches, forgetfulness, moodiness, and trouble concentrating.